RBGKew/powop-infrastructure/README.md

 to get set up.

 Once Helm is installed on your machine and the kubernetes cluster, you have to bootstrap a few cluster-wide resources by running the `bootstrap.sh` script.
-These initialise storage classes and rbac roles needed for installation.
+This initialises storage classes and rbac roles needed for installation.

 ## Secrets